Ettore Messina: Olimpia Milano

 On 11 June 2019, Messina signed a three-year contract, and agreed to become the new head coach and President of Basketball Operations of the Italian club Olimpia Milano.

 National team coaching career

-From 1993 to 1997 Messina was the head coach of the senior men's Italian national basketball team.
+From 1993 to 1997, Messina was the head coach of the senior men's Italian national basketball team.
 He coached Italy at the 1993 EuroBasket and the 1995 EuroBasket, and he also led Italy to the silver medal at the 1997 EuroBasket.

-In 2016, Messina took a short leave of absence from the San Antonio Spurs, in order to return as the head coach of the Azzurri, with the goal of qualifying for the 2016 Rio Summer Olympic Game.
+In 2016, Messina took a short leave of absence from the San Antonio Spurs in order to return as the head coach of the Azzurri, with the goal of qualifying for the 2016 Rio Summer Olympic Games.
 Messina coached Italy at the 2016 Turin FIBA World Olympic Qualifying Tournament.
 At the qualification tournament, Italy lost to Croatia, and thus failed to qualify to the 2016 Summer Olympics.
 He also coached Italy at the 2017 EuroBasket.